⚡ New: Atlas AI coaching now sees your nutrition alongside your lifts. Free Forever tier. No credit card.

 Best paid value (long-term): Hevy's $74.99 lifetime purchase is the cheapest way to own a tracker forever.
 Strong no longer offers a lifetime SKU at its old $119.99 price, so annual is the commitment.

-PRPath pricing: $9.99/month or $49.99/year after a 7-day Pro trial.
-More expensive than Strong or Hevy, but includes Atlas (conversational AI coach with 4 personalities), nutrition tracking with photo and text calorie logging, and a fasting timer with 6 protocols.
+PRPath pricing: $8.99/month or $39.99/year after a 7-day Pro trial.
+More expensive than Strong or Hevy, but includes Atlas (conversational AI coach with 4 personalities), food logging with photo and text entry and USDA-grounded calorie/macro estimates, and a fasting timer with 6 protocols.
 The value proposition is different, you're paying for an all-in-one app, not just tracking.
+If you currently pay for a tracker plus a calorie app, one $39.99/year subscription replaces both.

 Strong App: Detailed Pros & Cons